The agony of the pumaApril 24, 2018

 - Crazy exchange rate: The official currency in Paraguay is called the Guarani.
 Although the currency is reasonably stable, it has a remarkable exchange rate, so that after the first time you visit an ATM machine, you leave as a millionaire.
 One euro equals 7,000 Guarani.
 The first few days you start to frighten yourself when you see all the prizes, but you soon learn that one hundred thousand Guarani is barely fifteen euros.

 - Alfredo Stroessner: Paraguay has had the longest dictatorial regime in South America.
 Between 1954 and 1989 Alfredo Stroessner was in power as a dictator.
 He was the son of a German father and was nicknamed El Rubio, the blonde guy.
-During his regime, Paraguay became a haven for refugee Nazi war criminals.
+During his regime, Paraguay became a popular safe place for Nazi war criminals.

-- Mennonites: A large community of Mennonites live in Paraguay, whom mainly came from Russia and Canada in the 1930s.
-The Mennonite community is known for its strict religious rules with large families and where marriage outside the home community is not allowed.
+- Mennonites: A large community of Mennonites live in Paraguay, who mainly came from Russia and Canada in the 1930s.
+The Mennonite community is known for its strict rules with large families and where marriage outside the home community are not allowed.
 Some communities even prohibit any form of technology.
 The largest communities in Paraguay live in Filadelfia, Loma Plata and Neuland, who do embrace the technology and owe their wealth to this.

 - Harp: The traditional music from Paraguay has a special musical instrument, the harp.
 Originally it came in the 16th century via the Portuguese and the Spaniards, after which the local Indians turned out to be particularly gifted in the carvings.

 - Football: Like all countries in South America, football is the most popular sport.
 Paraguay went to the World Championships several times, but never made it to the semi-finals.
 The most famous Paraguayan footballer is goalkeeper Chilavert.
 He is now retired, but for years he took all free kicks and penalties with the national team.
-Paraguay will not be present at the upcoming WC in Russia.
+Paraguay wasn't present in the last World Cup in Russia.
 Besides football, fishing is a very popular sport.

 - Nicknames: Paraguay has several beautiful nicknames.
 The most famous are 'the heart of South America', 'the land of water' and 'the island surrounded by mainland'.

 - Largest navy: Although Paraguay only has land borders, it has a large navy.
 Of all the countries in the world without access to the sea, Paraguay has even the largest naval power.
-With Brazil and Argentina, large parts of the borders are a river, and access to the Atlantic is via the Rio Parana, through Argentina.
+With Brazil and Argentina, large parts of the borders are rivers, and access to the Atlantic is via the Rio Parana, passing Argentinian territory.

 - Foreign colonies: After World War II, many Nazi followers flock to Paraguay.
 Under the dictatorial regime of Stroessner, Paraguay proved to be a safe haven.
 There are many colonies of Germans, Russians, Japanese and Belgians, where traditional culture and language has been preserved.